OnTharHill is a meeting point.

 Stomping through the forest, you get an occasional peek through the dazzling green canopy at the endpoint ahead.
-As the trees sway in the breeze you see more and more through their parting branches and awesome light pours over you.

 The view is to a place otherwordly, at once like nothing and everything you have ever seen before.

 Fantastic creatures roam, familiar humans and unknown animals side by side in an extraordinary scene.
-At its centre is one woman standing behind her easel, smiling, looking back at you.

 Up there, on thar hill, is a castle in the sky where colour and shape and meaning come together.